jserv/mini-arm-os/README.md

 - cmsis
   - With cmsis,porting would be much easier!
 - release
-  - This directory will be create after "Target" in Makefile is called.
+  - This directory will be created after "Target" in Makefile is called.
   - Containing the elf,bin,objdump files in corresponding directory.
   - `make clean` will remove the entire directory,do not put personal files inside it!

 ## Porting Guide:
-You should know what [CMSIS](http://www.arm.com/products/processors/cortex-m/cortex-microcontroller-software-interface-standard.php) is, and why it saves us a lot of efforts.
+You should know what [CMSIS](http://www.arm.com/products/processors/cortex-m/cortex-microcontroller-software-interface-standard.php) is and why it saves us a lot of efforts.

 `cmsis` is a submodule from [JaredCJR/cmsis](https://github.com/JaredCJR/cmsis), maintained by Jia-Rung Chang.

-The full project can be divide intod two layer:
+The full project can be divided into two layer:
 - hardware-dependent part (HAL)
   - "platform" directory
 - hardware-indepentent part
   - "core" directory

 ## Steps to launch the kernel on real devices:
-**STEP 1**
+### STEP 1
 Select a target name for your device,such as `f429disco`.

 In this guide, we assume its name is `example_device` with vendor name "LPC".